Financial Contagion in a Generalized Stochastic Block Model: Applications

 which rigorously proves that the type-$1$ subnetwork and then also the whole system is non-resilient (cf.~Example \ref{ex:non-res:subsystem}).
 Numerically one derives that $\bm{z}^*\approx(0.601,1.153)$ and $g(\bm{z}^*)\approx 0.877$.
 In order to test this prediction, we performed $10^4$ simulations of financial networks of size $n=10^4$ with initial default probability $10^{-3}$.
 In only $5.32\%$ of the simulations, we observed a resilient nature in the sense that the simulated final default fraction was lower than $3\%$.
 All of the remaining simulations ended with a final default fraction within $[85.65\%,89.73\%]$ and are hence of a non-resilient nature.
 Averaging over the latter ones yields a mean final default fraction of $87.71\%$.

-Now consider the following modified network: Instead of assigning weight $2$ to all links between two type-$1$ banks and weight $1$ to all other links, this time assign weight $2$ with probability $p$ to any edge going to a type-$1$ bank (all other edges are assigned weight $1$).
-That is, we keep the skeleton of the network but we redistribute the edge-weights in such a way that they do only depend on the creditor bank and not on the debtor bank.
-The total number of weight-$2$ edges stays the same (note that in the first network the type-$1$ banks accounted to a fraction of $p$ of all the debtor banks of type-$1$ banks).
+Now consider the following modified network: Instead of assigning exposure $2$ to all links between two type-$1$ banks and exposure $1$ to all other links, this time assign exposure $2$ with probability $p$ to any edge going to a type-$1$ bank (all other edges are assigned exposure $1$).
+That is, we keep the skeleton of the network but we redistribute the exposures in such a way that they do only depend on the creditor bank and not on the debtor bank.
+The total number of edges with exposure $2$ stays the same (note that in the first network the type-$1$ banks accounted to a fraction of $p$ of all the debtor banks of type-$1$ banks).
 This can be achieved by assigning the following new vertex-weights: $w_i^{+,1,1}=w_i^{+,2,1}=2$ for all $i\in[n]$.
 Further, if $\alpha_i=1$, then $w_i^{-,1,1}=w_i^{-,1,2}=2(1-p)$ and $w_i^{-,2,1}=w_i^{-,2,2}=2p$.
 All other vertex-weights shall stay the same.
 The new system then reduces to the following two functions, whose root sets are shown in Figure \ref{fig:neighbor:independent}:

 Figure \ref{fig:neighbor:independent} shows that the root set of $f^2$ is being shifted to the left, now starting off above the root set of $f^1$.
 One can hence already expect that $S_0=\{\bm{0}\}$ and the new system is resilient.
 Also more rigorously, as $z^1,z^2\to0$, we derive that